brownsys/Sesame/alohomora_lints/README.md

 ### Why is this bad?
-Closures in PrivacyCriticalRegions must be signed to indicate they have been reviewed and do not pose privacy risks.
+Closures in PrivacyCriticalRegions must be signed to indicate they have been reviewed and are believed to not pose privacy risks.

 An invalidated signature indicates that the PCR closure or a function the closure calls has changed since the last signature.

 ### Known problems
+Changing the values of statics and constants that are used within a PCR will not invalidate the signature.

 Functions from external crates called within the PCR are not included in the hash of the closure, so changes in an external crate will not invalidate the signature.
+The signature on the hash of the Cargo.lock indicates that the use external dependencies within the PCR are trusted.

 ## Creating a PrivacyCriticalRegion signature
 Each PCR signature is unique to the closure it signs.
 We use ssh-keygen to sign and verify the signed file.